Wisconsin

 Morning:

-After breakfast, we will travel via motorcoach to the Pabst Mansion for an expert-led tour of the estate.
+After breakfast, we will travel via motorcoach to the Pabst Mansion for an expert-led walk of the estate.
 The patriarch of the Pabst family, Johann Gottlieb Friedrich Pabst (born 1836), was a ship’s captain from the Kingdom of Prussia who immigrated to Wisconsin.
-He is most notably known for being the namesake for the Pabst Brewing Company, however, the company was actually started by his father-in-law and was renamed after Pabst became the president of the company in 1873.
+He is most notably known for being the namesake for the Pabst Brewing Company; however, the company was actually started by his father-in-law and was renamed after Pabst became the president of the company in 1873.
 Built in 1892 by the Pabst family, this mansion was almost destroyed in the 1970s to make way for a parking lot.
 Fortunately, it was preserved instead and placed on the National Register of Historic Places in 1975.
 While the Pabst brewing location in Milwaukee is now closed, the mansion still holds the legacy of the Milwaukee Pabst family.

 Lunch: